fluent/fluent-bit-docs/pipeline/filters/parser.md

     Preserve_Key On
 ```

-This will produce the output:
+This will produce the following output:

 ```text
 $ fluent-bit -c dummy.conf